-- XO computer
+- XO laptop

-- Desktops
+Desktops

-- Sugar on a disk
+- Sugar on a disk Projector

-- Projector

-(a) Creating Tables
+(a) Creating tables (Columns and Rows)

 - (i) Drawing tables in the Write Activity. - (ii) Typing text in tables.

 - Avail chats and images showing examples of different table templates. - Ensure learners have enough XO laptops or sugar on a disk and the projector is setup early enough to avoid interrupting the lesson.